When your cancer experience feel marginalized.

-A topic that comes up fairly often in emails I receive from you, my dear readers, and in the Facebook groups I’m in is this one – feeling marginalized, regarding your cancer experience.
+A topic that often comes up in emails I receive from dear readers and in Facebook groups I’m in is this one – feeling marginalized, regarding your cancer experience.
 This can happen regardless of your stage, btw.

 Has this ever happened to you?